CarelessAsado/PORTFOLIO-TRANSLATED-INTO-REACT/readme.md

 ## GeoIp-Lite

-Remember to run geoIp lite cmd on localhost: https://www.npmjs.com/package/geoip-lite
+Remember to run geoIp lite cmd on BE folder, on localhost: https://www.npmjs.com/package/geoip-lite